gitter-badger/pjoc-pay/README.md

 # pjoc-pay
-A middleware for pay.
-Easily develop we chat pay and ali pay
+A middleware of payment.
+Makes you easier to develop WeChatPay and AliPay etc.